 Note: To All Students

-All exams are located in the back of the Asheford Information Folder that accompanies your Course text-books.
-For students with the CD-Rom version of the Asheford Program, you will also find additional copies of your exams at the end of every "Profit" CD.
+All exams are located in the back of the Asheford Information Folder that accompanied your Course Textbooks.

 Exams Are As Follows:

 Plan 1 - Multiple choice, identify, and short answer questions (supplemental Guns, Swords & Armour exam is optional).
 Total 2 Exams.

 Plan 2 - Multiple choice, identify, and short answer questions.
 Total 1 Exam

 Plan 3 - Multiple choice, identify, and short answer questions.
 Total 1 Exam